PLCnext/SampleRuntime/getting-started/Part-01/README.md

    </details>

+   In the above configuration file:

+   * The `SDKROOT` parameter specifies the full path to the root directory of the SDK.
+Please change this, if necessary, to the path of the SDK that you are using.
+   * The `ARP_DEVICE` and `ARP_DEVICE_VERSION` parameters should specify the SDK device and version.
+Please change these if necessary.

 1. Build the application.
 In Visual Studio Code, press F1 and execute the task created above.
 You can configure this as the default build task in Visual Studio Code as follows:

    * Press `F1` to open the command prompt.